Health and Social Care Network (HSCN)

 The Health and Social Care Network (HSCN), is the replacement for N3 formerly managed by BT.

-From 2017, NHS Digital have started to provide and maintain this ‘health network of networks’.
+Since 2017, NHS Digital have started to provide and maintain this ‘health network of networks’.
 It is the online network which connects all NHS organisations and more than a million NHS employees in England.

 PSNC Briefing provides community pharmacy contractors with information about the Health and Social Care Network (HSCN), which is the replacement for N3, and tips on how to best procure and use your IT connection: Click on the briefing below: